JunQu/numstree/README.md

 Convert an array to binary tree make it look like leetcode's Tree Visualizer show.
 See [LeetCode article](https://support.leetcode.com/hc/en-us/articles/360011883654-What-does-1-null-2-3-mean-in-binary-tree-representation-) for more information about transformation of array and binary tree.

+It is tiny and work well that make ac binary tree problem a little easier to work with.Use Typescript and compatible with structure of leetcode Tree Visualizer display.
 ## Installation

 ```bash